wavefrontHQ/docs/pages/doc/service_accounts.md

 </tbody>
 </table>

-You can now [grant or revoke permissions](users_groups.html#grant-or-revoke-account-permissions), which is the same for user accounts and service accounts, and you can deactivate or activate a service account.
+You can [grant or revoke permissions](users_roles.html#grant-or-revoke-account-permissions-explicitly) for individual accounts.
+The process is the same for user accounts and service accounts.
+You can deactivate or activate a service account.

 ## Deactivate or Activate a Service Account